What is the latest update in the data center market?

 How big is the data center market in 2026?

-The data center market is worth approximately $150 billion in 2026, with a range between $120 billion and $180 billion depending on how you count hyperscale facility spending.
+The data center market is worth approximately $150 billion in 2026, with a range of $120 billion to $180 billion depending on how much hyperscalers are spending on their own facilities.

 This is not a random guess, if you want to know how we have come up with this estimate, you can read our data center market size analysis here.

-This puts the data center market at roughly the same scale as the global pharmaceutical contract manufacturing market at $140 billion or the semiconductor equipment market at $130 billion.
+To put that number in perspective, the data center market is roughly the same size as the global pharmaceutical contract manufacturing market ($140 billion) or the global semiconductor equipment market ($130 billion).

 How fast will the data center market grow in the future?

-This growth rate means the data center market should reach roughly $236 billion by 2030 and climb to approximately $466 billion by 2036.
+At that pace, the data center market should reach approximately $236 billion by 2030 and roughly $466 billion by 2036, which would make it more than three times its current size.

 market growth rate cagrdata center market